sikopet/blog/posts/http.md

 * Connection #0 to host reisinge.net left intact
 ```

+The client can't issue another request over the same socket until the reponse
+is finished.

+## Methods

-Methods (actions, what to do)
+* actions; what the server should to do

+GET
-* GET - "read", fetch a resource
+* "read", fetch a resource
+* cannot include a body
+* can only modify the document being returned (ex. `?q=python` or `?result=10`)

+POST
-* POST - "write", update resource on a server
+* "write", update resource on a server
+* the result of POST can't be cached
+* can't be retried automatically if the response does not arrive

+## Various

 Status codes - returned by a server with each response
 * 200 - OK